whiskyechobravo/kerko/docs/config-guides.md

-# Recipes
+# Configuration guides

+This sections provides guidance on configuring specific aspects of Kerko.

-## Defining a custom facet based on a Zotero collection
+## Defining custom facets based on Zotero collections

 Zotero collections can be mapped to custom facets in Kerko.
 With this scheme, a collection in the Zotero library represents a facet, and its subcollections